18 October, 2021

 And if a doorway won't do for your tired self, there be the haunted bench.

-Down by the Depot, there is usually a crowd stopped there waiting for the trolley.
+Down by the Depot, a crowd is waiting for the trolley.
 Here are a few regular members of the town.

 The part of town by the Museum has beautiful old neighbourhoods filled with the old sea captains' homes.
-One can take a tour of Salem and ride through this section of town.
+One can tour Salem and ride through this section of town.
 The history of the homes is worth the time.

-Salem homes are unique and each with its own story
+Salem homes are unique, and each has its own story

 One more, just gorgeous

-The most interesting of all would be the old early wood home where the witch trials were held.
+The most interesting would be the old, early wood home where the witch trials were held.
 You can go inside and learn all about the Salem Witch Trials.
-There are dungeons on the other side of town, as well if you want to go there.
+There are dungeons on the other side of town, as well, if you want to go there.

-One will find much entertainment wherever in Salem you go.
+One will find a lot of entertainment wherever you go in Salem.
 The mall has a Halloween parade, a lot of interesting shops, re-enactments of the witch craze, and usually street entertainers.
-Some put on a show, others are like statues (you see a lot of that in England).
-Also a lot of kiosks full of souvenirs.
+Some put on a show, others like statues (you see much of that in England).
+Also, a lot of kiosks are full of souvenirs.

-Down by the wharf, there are many restaurants, artisan and speciality shops of the witchery kind.
+Down by the wharf are many restaurants, artisan and speciality shops of the witchery kind.

-On Main Street are what one would expect to find in a city.
-Post office, coffee shops, subs shops, decor shops, that sort of thing.
+On Main Street are what one would expect to find in a city: the post office, coffee shops, sub shops, decor shops, and that sort of thing.
 I recommend staying on the wharf and the mall.
-Much to see and do and it be an experience like no other -- Salem on Halloween.
+There is much to see and do, and it will be an experience like no other—Salem on Halloween.

 Gabe